Isn’t it easy to just live in a fantasy world? To think you’re somehow immune to the security threats floating round the web for an easy prey.

 - $11.95 a month – 1 month plan.

-Surfshark is a rather underrated VPN for Mac that you might have never heard about.
+Surfshark is a rather underrated VPN service that you might have never heard about.
 However, with all its cool features and P2P compatibility, you would wonder why.

-Surfshark packs some very nifty features in its client, which makes it stand out from the competition.
+Surfshark packs some very nifty features in its client for Mac, which makes it stand out from the competition.

 To name a few, it offers complete 256 bit AES encryption, Killswitch, IP masking, and DNS + IP leak protection.